Sanglorian/orcus/Orcus Player Options - current.md

 Many weapons have special properties related to their use, as shown in the Weapons table.

+***Execution #:*** Reroll damage die results of # or lower.
+For example, if you roll 2d6 with an execution 1 weapon, reroll any d6s that come up 1 until they come up a different number.

 ***Improved Critical:*** *Level 1:* +1dW damage on a critical hit. *Level 11:* +2dW damage on a critical hit. *Level 21:* +3dW damage on a critical hit.

 ***Loading:*** You can use a weapon that requires loading with ammunition to make a ranged attack only if you have ammunition to fire from the weapon.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container takes either a free or swift action, as specified in the table.
 At the end of the encounter, you can recover half your expended ammunition by taking a minute to search the battlefield.